ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 Both protocols are designed for HTTP/1.x {{RFC9112}} and, ideally, they should be able to automatically take advantage of newer HTTP versions such as HTTP/2
 {{RFC9113}} and HTTP/3 {{RFC9114}}.
-However, there are issues with both protocols when higher HTTP versions are used.
-First, consider the ALTO base protocol, which is designed to transfer only complete information resources.
+However, there are issues with both protocols when higher HTTP versions are used:

+- First, consider the ALTO base protocol, which is designed to transfer only complete information resources.
-Hence, a client can run the base protocol on top of HTTP/2 or HTTP/3 to request multiple information resources concurrently, in concurrent streams, but each request must be for a complete information resource: there is no capability of transferring incremental updates.
+A client can run the base protocol on top of HTTP/2 or HTTP/3 to request multiple information resources in concurrent streams, but each request must be for a complete information resource: there is no capability of transferring incremental updates.
 Hence, there can be large overhead when the client already has an information resource and then there are small changes to the resource.

-Next, consider ALTO/SSE.
-Although ALTO/SSE can transfer incremental updates, it introduces a customized multiplexing protocol on top of HTTP, assuming a total-order message channel from the server to the client.
+- Next, consider ALTO/SSE.
+Although ALTO/SSE can transfer
+incremental updates, it introduces a customized multiplexing protocol on top of HTTP, assuming a total-order message channel from the server to the client.
 The multiplexing design does not provide naming (i.e., providing resource identifier) to individual incremental updates.
-Hence, the design cannot use concurrent per-stream server push or non-blocking per-stream client pull, available in HTTP/2 and HTTP/3, because both cases require the resource identifier.
+Such a design cannot use concurrent per-stream server push or non-blocking per-stream client pull, available in HTTP/2 and HTTP/3 because both cases require the resource identifier.
 Additionally, ALTO/SSE is a push-only protocol, which denies the client flexibility in choosing how and when it receives updates.

-This document introduces a new ALTO service called the Transport Information Publication Service (TIPS).
+To mitigate these concerns, this document introduces a new ALTO service, called the Transport Information Publication Service (TIPS).
 TIPS uses an incremental RESTful design to provide an ALTO client with a new capability to explicitly, concurrently (non-blocking) request (pull) specific incremental updates using native HTTP/2 or HTTP/3, while still functioning for HTTP/1.x.
 TIPS also provides an ALTO server to concurrently push specific incremental updates using native HTTP/2 or HTTP/3 server push.
-Specifically, this document specifies the following:
+Specifically, this document specifies:

--  Extensions to the ALTO protocol to allow dynamic subscription and efficient uniform update delivery of an incrementally changing network information resource.
+-  Extensions to the ALTO Protocol for dynamic subscription and efficient uniform updates delivery of an incrementally changing network information resource.

--  A new resource type that specifies the TIPS updates graph model for a resource.
+-  A new resource type that indicates the TIPS updates graph model for a resource.

 -  URI patterns to fetch the snapshots or incremental updates.